- CORE VALUES

 Through collaboration with the Confederated Tribes of the Warm Springs Reservation of Oregon (CTWSRO), USFWS, and ODFW we have developed a parasite monitoring program which contributes to our understanding of the role of pathogens (such as Ceratonova shasta) in juvenile and pre-spawn mortalities of adult Spring Chinook salmon of the Deschutes River Basin.
 Monitoring is primarily through quantification of waterborne stages of the parasite.

 We conduct two types of water sampling to provide high resolution data on the spatial and temporal abundance of Ceratonova shasta – regular monitoring as well as spatially intensive sporadic longitudinal sampling.
 Collection of river water samples for regular monitoring occurs at two index sites established in 2015; once a week all year round at Oak Springs and every other week from April through October at Pelton Dam (sites marked in red on map above).
-Beginning in 2017, monitoring will occur at a further 8 sites that span from the town of Bend to Heritage Landing at the mouth of the Deschutes River (see map on right).
+Beginning in 2017, monitoring will occur at a further 8 sites that span from the town of Bend to Heritage Landing at the mouth of the Deschutes River (see map above).
 Longitudinal sampling occurs approximately twice a year (in spring and summer) at 16-24 sites.

-At the established index sites, solar-powered automatic samplers (ISCOs) collect 1L water every 2 hours for 24 hours, from which 4 1L samples are manually taken, whereas samples are collected manually at the remaining index and longitudinal sites.
+At the established index sites, solar-powered automatic samplers (ISCOs) collect 1L of water every 2 hours for 24 hours, from which 4 1L samples are manually taken, whereas samples are collected manually at the remaining index and longitudinal sites.
 Regardless of collection method, each 1L sample is filtered through a 5-micron nitrocellulose membrane using a vacuum pump, and any captured DNA in 3 of the replicate samples is extracted using a kit.
 A quantitative PCR (qPCR) specific for C. shasta is used to detect and quantify any parasite DNA present (Hallett & Bartholomew 2006).
 Cq values generated by the qPCR are converted to numbers of parasite spores per liter of water using reference samples with known quantities of spores.
 The Warm Springs tribal biologists and members of ODFW are integral to the collection and filtration of the ISCO water samples.

 |Collecting water samples